 - Brush up on your basics.
-If it’s been awhile since you’ve taken an algorithms or data structures class, review the material!
-Everyone gets rusty with skills they don’t use everyday.
+If it’s been a while since you’ve taken an algorithms or data structures class, review the material!
+Everyone gets rusty with skills they don’t use every day.

 - Practice whiteboarding.
 It is very likely that you will be asked to code live on a whiteboard during your technical interview.
-If you aren’t used to working/problem solving in front of others, have a couple of friends watch while you solve some practice questions on a whiteboard.
+If you aren’t used to working/problem-solving in front of others, have a couple of friends watch while you solve some practice questions on a whiteboard.

 - Be ready to discuss your resume in depth.
 The interviewer isn’t going to just ask about what you did in previous jobs or projects.
 They are going to want to hear about challenges you faced, failures you overcame, successes that you are particularly proud of, leadership roles you took on, etc.

-- The morning of your interview, choose your outfit accordingly.
+- On the morning of your interview, choose your outfit accordingly.
 In addition to assessing your ability to answer technical questions, interviewers are also assessing your cultural fit with the company — can they see you working in the company’s environment?
 For most companies in the tech world, business casual dress is acceptable for interviews.
 For most start-ups, you can skew more toward casual dress.
 If you are interviewing with a company in the financial sector, suits are still expected.
 If you are unsure of the company’s culture, business casual is a good bet.

 WHAT TO DO DURING A TECHNICAL INTERVIEW